Senior Engineering Manager at DroneDeploy

 It’s easy to fall into a reactive mode with fixing bugs and ultimately miss deadlines.
 Our engineering team is around 60 people, and we previously only had one engineer fully dedicated to support engineering.
 We made the decision to put engineers on support rotations — we have several clusters of engineering teams, and each cluster has its own support rotation schedule.
 This enables each team to be effective at triaging issues in their team’s domain and frees up the rest of the group to focus on feature delivery when they’re not on rotation.

 Each rotation is one week long, and the frequency which engineers go on rotation depends on the size of the team: I have seven engineers on my team, so each engineer goes on rotation once every seven weeks.

-Uninterrupted time is critical for teams to meet deadlines, so we try to be thoughtful about the meetings we use.
+Uninterrupted time is critical for teams to meet deadlines, so we try to be thoughtful about the meetings we schedule.
 For example:

-We keep a pulse of what’s going on with teams using perceptual data so we can know whether deadlines are realistic — and if not, what may be going on that’s causing teams to miss their deadlines.
+We keep a pulse on what’s going on with teams using perceptual data so we can know whether deadlines are realistic — and if not, we consider what might be causing teams to miss their deadlines.
 (Is it the deadline itself, or is the problem other things that are getting in the way?)

 As a leadership group we also meet quarterly to discuss our OKRs, and we always include initiatives to improve areas of the developer experience within our objectives.